-At the Chair's direction and upon request, the Executive Director of ARRT shall have the power to investigate allegations regarding the possible settlement of an alleged violation of the Rules of Ethics.
-The Executive Director may be assisted by staff members and/or legal counsel of ARRT.
-The Executive Director is not empowered to enter into a binding settlement, but rather may convey and/or recommend proposed settlements to the Committee.
-The Ethics Committee may accept proposed settlement, the counterproposal to the Certificate Holder or Candidate, or reject the proposed settlement and proceed under these Administrative Procedures.
+At the Chair's direction and upon request, the Chief Executive Officer of ARRT shall have the power to investigate allegations regarding the possible settlement of an alleged violation of the Rules of Ethics.
+The Chief Executive Officer may be assisted by staff members and/or legal counsel of ARRT.
+The Chief Executive Officer is not empowered to enter into a binding settlement, but rather may convey and/or recommend proposed settlements to the Ethics Committee.
+The Ethics Committee may accept the proposed settlement, make a counterproposal to the Certificate Holder or Candidate, or reject the proposed settlement and proceed under these Administrative Procedures.

-2. Hearings
+2.Hearings